henlyai/henly-chatbot/MCP_IMPLEMENTATION_GUIDE.md

-# MCP Implementation Guide for ScaleWize AI
+# MCP Implementation Guide for Henly AI

 ## 🎯 **Project Context**

-You are helping implement a new Model Context Protocol (MCP) server for the ScaleWize AI chatbot project.
+You are helping implement a new Model Context Protocol (MCP) server for the Henly AI chatbot project.
 This is a multi-tenant SaaS platform where each client organization has their own MCP configurations.

 ## 📁 **Project Structure**